newrelic/nr1-kentik-network-monitoring/README.md

 ## Security

-As noted in our [security policy](https://github.com/newrelic/{{ NERDPACK_NAME }}/security/policy), New Relic is committed to the privacy and security of our customers and their data.
+As noted in our [security policy](https://github.com/newrelic/nr1-kentik-network-monitoring/security/policy), New Relic is committed to the privacy and security of our customers and their data.
 We believe that providing coordinated disclosure by security researchers and engaging with the security community are important means to achieve our security goals.

 If you believe you have found a security vulnerability in this project or any of New Relic's products or websites, we welcome and greatly appreciate you reporting it to New Relic through [HackerOne](https://hackerone.com/newrelic).

 # Contributing

-> Work with the Open Source Office to update the email alias below.

 Contributions are encouraged!
 If you submit an enhancement request, we'll invite you to contribute the change yourself.
 Please review our [Contributors Guide](CONTRIBUTING.md).

 Keep in mind that when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
-If you'd like to execute our corporate CLA, or if you have any questions, please drop us an email at opensource+{{ APP_NAME }}@newrelic.com.
+If you'd like to execute our corporate CLA, or if you have any questions, please drop us an email at opensource+nr1-kentik-network-monitoring@newrelic.com.